 - Baby’s space.
 Your baby needs to have a safe sleeping place, like a crib in their own room, or a crib next to your bed.
 Set up their safe place to be the perfect place to sleep and minimize the risk of SIDS.

 - Eliminate any dangerous objects in the crib.
 Obviously, skip any dangerous objects like sharp objects.
-But inside of the crib, any object like soft toys, stuffed animals, and blankets may pose a suffocation hazard.
+But inside the crib, any object like soft toys, stuffed animals, and blankets may pose a suffocation hazard.
 So, remove anything that can harm your baby.

 - Better safe than sorry.
-Keeping the baby’s space is extremely important, but, during the child’s first year of life, it’s important to keep the crib within the reach of parents, in the same room, to always keep your eye in the crib.
+Keeping the baby’s space is extremely important, but, during the child’s first year of life, it’s important to keep the crib within the reach of parents, in the same room, to always keep your eye on the crib.

 - Sleep position.
 It’s always important to remember that babies should sleep on their backs, to prevent suffocation hazards, because if they sleep on their stomachs the chances of suffocating or SIDS events do go up.

 - Be patient.
-Providing a good sleep for babies isn’t an easy job, so you have to be patient.
+Providing good sleep for babies isn’t an easy job, so you have to be patient.
 Understand that everything takes time and effort, but one day everything will be fine.
 It will work out.
 Eventually.

 So, the most important information that we have learned in this article is that avoid weighted stuff for newborns and babies younger than 2 years old.
 Research has shown that isn’t effective to improve their sleep, so you are just putting your child in danger.